 Explore AI Business Services →Is AI exposing the business to harm?

-Two service lines that identify, contain, and remediate AI-driven security exposure.
+Five service lines that identify, contain, and remediate AI-driven security exposure across governance, product, application, and cloud.
 Traditional risk frameworks were not designed for how AI changes the attack surface.
 These engagements fill that gap.

 Explore AI Risk Governance & Security →SRJ Consulting & Services was founded by Stephen R. Jordan after three decades of senior leadership at Citi, Intel, McAfee, and Optiv.
 The practice was built on a deliberate constraint: no software sales, no vendor partnerships, no implementation revenue.
 The advisory itself is what clients buy, which means there is no commercial reason to recommend anything other than what is actually right for the business.